 Pool algae is a living organism that can bloom and multiply turning an entire pool green and nasty in as little as twenty-four hours.
 Algae spores can get into any pool through rain, wind, leaves or from swimmers that were previously in contaminated water.
-If you currently have a green and ugly mess caused by algae instead of a sparkling blue swimming pool we can help you get it back to normal by following our how to kill algae guide below so you can start enjoying your pool again.
+If you currently have a green and ugly mess caused by algae instead of a sparkling blue swimming pool we can help you get it back to normal by following our how to kill algae guide below.

 If you have algae in your pool right now the first step is to identify what kind you are dealing with so you can get rid of it effectively.
 The remedies vary so it is important to spend some time to learn about the different types of pool algae and after you have a good idea of the culprit you can work through the steps below that explain how to get deal with each kind.